CoderFake/convert_service/README.md

 - Web URL: http://localhost:16310

 URL availability, authentication settings, and Basic Auth parameters can be configured in the configuration file
-- If you want to log in, please use the SUPER_USERNAME and SUPER_PASSWORD that you have previously set in P-017_ReservationConvertService/ConvertService/.env.{name}
+- If you want to log in, please use the SUPERUSER_EMAIL and SUPERUSER_PASSWORD that you have previously set in P-017_ReservationConvertService/ConvertService/.env.{name}